Fun, Fly, & Fit

 As public health officials warn that one in three American children is now overweight or obese, United Way of the National Capital Area offers an exciting youth fitness program with a solid track record in reshaping attitudes and behaviors.
 Fun Fly & Fit is a thoughtful, evidence-based response to the national epidemic of childhood obesity.

 Fun Fly & Fit is accessible to all communities because it's self-sustaining and adaptable.
 Fun Fly & Fit has been successfully implemented in more than 50 schools and other program venues.
-It is now in more than 60 sites across the greater Washington region.
 It can easily be implemented as an in-school program or in after school sites.

 - encourage children to have fun through fitness,